Eight fellows will be selected via an open application process. Applicants to the program must:

 - Be a Canadian citizen or permanent resident of Canada

-- An emerging or sophomore storyteller (please see below for more information)
+- An emerging or sophomore storyteller (please see "Applicants" section below for more information)

 - NOT be currently enrolled as a full-time student

-- Be able to participate in a bi-weekly virtual lab taking place on Wednesday evenings 5:00pm – 6:30pm (EST) between July and September 2021
+- Be able to participate in lab taking place on Wednesday evenings, 5:00-6:00 pm (EST) between June and August 2023 (subject to change)

-- Have a non-fiction limited podcast series idea in early development.
-Please see Project section below for more information.
+- Have a non-fiction limited podcast series idea in early development that can be honed in September and October 2023 in preparation for an in-person October 2023 showcase event in Toronto.
+(Please see "Projects" section below for more information)

 Projects should be limited series or podcasts with a limited number of first season episodes.
 Episodes should be connected via narrative trajectory or through the social themes or subject matter that they explore, with each episode contributing to and building on a greater narrative arc or exploration of the subject matter.

 Fiction podcasts, chat podcasts, companion podcasts, and news/current affairs podcasts are not accepted.